Tajik leader Rakhmon set to extend long rule

-DUSHANBE, Nov 6 (Reuters) - Tajikistan’s President Imomali Rakhmon is set to win a new seven-year term on Wednesday in a country facing security threats from neighbouring Afghanistan and located on a major heroin trafficking route from Kabul to Russia and Europe.
+DUSHANBE (Reuters) - Tajikistan’s President Imomali Rakhmon is set to win a new seven-year term on Wednesday in a country facing security threats from neighboring Afghanistan and located on a major heroin trafficking route from Kabul to Russia and Europe.

 The former head of a state farm, who has been in power since 1992, is running against five little-known, mainly loyal candidates who pose no threat.
 The only genuine opposition candidate was unable to run.